 Prior to Nuevo Mexico becoming part of the United States, land was distributed through grants to communities, Indian Pueblos and individuals.
 Each of these three types of grants exists within the Jemez Mountains.

-It was the custom at the time the Spanish were colonizing the Americas for groups of Spanish pioneers who had settled in one location to petition for land grants.
+It was the custom at the time the Spanish were colonizing the Americas for groups of Spanish pioneers who had settled in one location to petition the Spanish crown for land grants.
 Each head of family was given a small parcel of land, typically a long narrow strip with water access on one end.
 The community was given a much larger area, often thousands of acres, to be used by all primarily for grazing, hunting, and cutting timber, plus access to any other resources.
 After certain requirements had been met, individuals were given a deed to their small plot, which they could sell if they wished.
 The common land, however, could not be sold.
-The petition was sent to the provincial governor, who subsequently sent out an official to mark off the boundaries, demarking them by landmarks; for example, arroyos, promontories, water courses.
+The petition was sent to the provincial governor, who subsequently dispatched an official to mark off the boundaries, usually by describing landmarks; for example, arroyos, promontories, water courses.
 Petitioners were required to meet specific guidelines.
 For example, each settler must “live and labor” on the land four years, and the town must be defensible, which meant that dwellings were built altogether and side-by-side.

 The Spanish crown was also diligent in awarding grants to each of the Pueblos, albeit usually less than each Pueblo considered its traditional territory.
 The typical way that a Pueblo grant was measured was three leagues from the corners of the church that sat in the plaza.
 Traditionally, a league was the distance a man could walk in an hour, or 3-4 miles.

-Individual grants were invariably huge, and the owners lived in the style of grandees in Spain and later Mexico.
+Individual grants were invariably huge, and the owners lived in the style of grandees in Spain and later in Mexico.
 Some of these measured hundreds of thousands of acres, especially those on the eastern side of the Sangre de Cristo Mountains or in other less mountainous areas.

 In 1821, Mexico gained independence from Spain, and the Mexican government also awarded land grants.
 Then in 1848, New Mexico and Old Mexico signed the Treaty of Guadalupe Hidalgo, and this area became U.S. territory.
 The treaty set in motion years of legal battles over land ownership, and within a few generations, villagers were fighting to hold on to their grants.
-While the U.S. Land Claims Court attempted to honor the terms of the Treaty of Guadalupe Hidalgo, the lack of documentation understood and accepted by Americans resulted in the loss of most of the original grants.
+While the U.S. Land Claims Court attempted to honor the terms of the Treaty of Guadalupe Hidalgo, the lack of documentation that Americans understood and accepted resulted in the loss of most of the original grants.
 In 1897, the Supreme Court ruled in U.S. vs Sandoval that Mexico owned the land held in common on land grants.
 Therefore, it reasoned, under the Treaty of Guadalupe Hidalgo, ownership of that land then became U.S. property.
 In addition, unscrupulous Americans and their lawyers were able to whittle away large portions of the old grants.

 Important grants in this area were, in chronological order, Ojo del Espiritu Santo Grant in 1766, Ojo de los San Jose Grant in 1768, San Joaquin del Nacimiento Grant in 1769, San Ysidro de los Dolores Grant in 1785, Cañon de San Diego Grant in 1798, and Luis Maria Cabeza de Baca grant in 1821.
-Boundaries of these land grants are shown on many maps today.
-All New Mexico land grants have been involved legal battles for decades; some are still in dispute.
+Boundaries of these land grants are shown on many contemporary maps.
+All New Mexico land grants have been involved in legal battles for decades; some are still in dispute.